Skip Global navigation and goto content

 Selecting a Body Piercer

-• Check for a permit issued by the Department of Health
+• Check for a permit issued by the Florida Department of Health

 • Ask the piercer to describe the process including any risks, possible consequences, precautions, and after care instructions